aayushgambhir2023/DA-Project-1/README.md

 5. Anuradha Kishore (anuradhakishore)

 ## Work breakdown strucutre
-- Auyush will be pulling the data from Open Toronto, clean and preprocess it, analyzing it, and will be doing analysis 9.
+- Aayush will be pulling the data from Open Toronto, clean and preprocess it, analyzing it, and will be doing analysis 9.
 - Jason will be transforming the data from open Toronto, and will be doing analysis 6, and answering question 6
 - Lucas will be transforming the data from open Toronto, and will be doing analysis 4
 - Muskan will be transforming the data from open Toronto, and will be doing analysis 1 and 3